 Unfortunately, your site will run into some problems sooner or later.
 It can range from minor modifications of your theme to 404 errors.
 Remember, Google is your best friend!

 3. Social media are essential

-Social media can bring you a lot of traffic.
+I have mentioned that social media require a lot of work.
+On the other hand, social media can bring you significant traffic.
 You should start growing them slowly from the very beginning to get used to different platforms and learn how to publish posts/pictures there effectively.

 2. SEO is key